Artneth/CO2_Emissions/README.md

-# 🚗 CO2 Emission Prediction
+# 🚗 CO2 Emission Predictions

 This project predicts **CO2 emissions** based on vehicle specifications such as engine size, fuel type, transmission, and vehicle class.